dojoengine/book/src/cairo/events.md

 emit!(world, Moved { address, direction });
 ```

-Include this in your system and it will emit an event with the following structure:
+Include this in your contract and it will emit an event with the following structure:

 ```rust,ignore
 #[derive(Drop, starknet::Event)]